3 Producing microlearning delivery

 Finally, we can use payback principles which is offering ‘help in return’ when we approach others for contributions.
 Bonus benefits here, potentially, include spreading microlearning practices among colleagues and beyond as well as greater collaboration and integration of cross disciplinary and interdisciplinary curriculum.

-The video (below) ‘PR Microlecture: Engagement: Variety and Novelty (Co-presenting)’, (video: 1’05”; CC-BY) offers some main points to keep in mind when co-presenting.
+This video 'Microlearning Presentation: Engagement: Variety and Novelty - 'Co-presenting', (video: 1'05"; CC-BY) from 2022 presentation, covers points for keeping in mind when co-presenting.

 Editing